tesselslate/resetti/README.md

 resetti is a utility for automatically managing and "resetting" one or more Minecraft instances for speedrunning.
 It supports Linux (X11 only).

+> As of now, resetti has only received a few hours of testing.
+I cannot
+> guarantee that everything will work as expected.
+Please report any bugs
+> which you encounter.

 ## Table of Contents

 - [Features](#features)